Wernfried/daterangepicker/API_Doc.md

 <a name="event_beforeRenderCalendar.daterangepicker"></a>

 ## "beforeRenderCalendar.daterangepicker" (this)
-Emitted before the calendar is rendered.
+Emitted before the calendar time picker is rendered.
-Useful to remove any manually added elements.

 **Kind**: event emitted